José Mendes (physicist): Academic career

 In 1983 he entered the University of Porto and graduated in physics in 1987.
 He gained his master's diploma in 1990.

 In 1987 he was an assistant in the Department of Physics, University of Porto.
 As a graduate student he visited as several universities as a researcher, including Oxford University, Geneva University, the City University of New York, and São Paulo.

 After finishing his Ph.D., he became an assistant professor in the same department.
 In 1996 he did a one year postdoctoral fellowship in Boston University under the supervision of Sid Redner.
 In 2002 did his "habilitation".
 In 2002, he became an associate professor at University of Aveiro and in 2005 professor.
-He was invited as professor by Henri Poincaré University (Nancy), Universidade Federal Minas Gerais (UFMG) and Visiting Researcher at Consiglio Nazionale Delle Ricerche (Pisa), Nanyang Technological University (NTU), École Polytechnique Fédérale de Lausanne (EPFL-Lausanne) and ETH Zurich (Zurich).
+He was invited as professor by Henri Poincaré University (Nancy), Universidade Federal Minas Gerais (UFMG) and visiting researcher at Consiglio Nazionale Delle Ricerche (Pisa), Nanyang Technological University (NTU), École Polytechnique Fédérale de Lausanne (EPFL-Lausanne) and ETH Zurich (Zurich).

-Research

-Mendes is known for his research on complex networks, and in particular for work on random graph theory, phase transitions, multiplex networks, percolation theory, and network epidemiology.
-He proposed with collaborators the idea of aging on networks, generalization of preferential attachment, pseudo-fractal networks, hybrid phase transitions, explosive phase transition nature, spectral analysis, k-core, and random walks on networks.

 Awards

-Prize Gulbenkian Ciência Gulbenkian Prize (2004).

-Inducted member of Academia Europaea in 2012.

-Member of American Physical Society (APS) (2017).

-Member of Sociedade Portuguesa de Fisica.

 Member of The Complex Systems Society.

-Fellow of the Network Science Society (2019): "For profound contributions to network science that includes elucidating the consequences of preferential attachment, node aging, eigenvalue spectra, and critical phenomena in complex networks."

 Fellow of the American Physical Society in 2020.